SujeetYT/QuizApp/README.md

 # How to contribute?
 Step 1.
 Fork the repository and copy it to your local server.

-copy and paste to your command prompt
+To copyin your local server just copy the following code and paste it in your command prompt

 ```
 git clone https://github.com/SujeetYT/QuizApp.git